baindlapranayraj/escrow-native/README.md

 $ cargo test
 ```

 ### Build and test the program compiled for BPF
 ```
 $ cargo build-bpf
 $ cargo test-bpf
 ```

+### Conclusion:
+# If your life is sad and you are not happy, then you should write solana-native programs to make your life happier(Trust me bro 🙂).